Is the Mayr Method healthy?

-You may be hearing of this eating plan for the first time, but it’s actually based on the 100-year old Mayr Cure created by Austrian physician Dr. Franz Xaver Mayr, who believed people are poisoning their guts with the foods they eat.
+You may be hearing of this eating plan for the first time, but it’s actually based on the 100-year-old Mayr Cure created by Austrian physician Dr. Franz Xaver Mayr, who believed that people are poisoning their guts with the foods they eat.
 Today, this diet is typically practiced by staying at the luxury wellness clinic VivaMayr resort in Austria or by taking the less expensive route and following the principles and plan provided in The Viva Mayr Diet book.

-The main premise of the Mayr Method is that good health starts with a healthy gut, so the diet seeks to improve digestion through alkaline foods, mindful eating, and other behavior changes.
+The main premise of the Mayr Method is that good health starts with a healthy gut, so the diet seeks to improve digestion through alkaline foods, mindful eating and other behavior changes.